 We currently ship to the 48 continental United States via United States Postal Service (USPS).
-We also ship all over the world such as Hawaii, Alaska, all the U.S. territories, APO/FPO/DPO, Canada and most other countries via USPS, UPS or FedEx, these orders can be placed through our website.
+We also ship all over the world such as Hawaii, Alaska, all the U.S. territories, APO/FPO/DPO, Canada & most other countries via USPS, UPS or FedEx, these orders can be placed through our website.

-We have many customers all over the world who enjoy our special OutOfTheGreyCoffee.com blends and many have also created their own unique coffees, and we’re here to help you as well!
+We have customers all over the world who enjoy our special Out Of The Grey Coffee blends & many have created their own unique coffees.

-U.S. orders of $150.00 or more within the 48 contiguous United States qualify for free shipping.
-For addresses in Alaska, Hawaii, and all APO/FPO/DPO/PO destinations.
+U.S orders of $90.00 or more within the 48 contiguous United States qualify for free shipping.
+For addresses in Alaska, Hawaii & APO/FPO/DPO/PO destinations.

 Unfortunately, only 1 ship-to-address is accepted per order.
 We recommend placing separate orders for each address.

 Orders can be placed 24/7 via our website.

 Please call 1.888.354.JAVA (5282) & select "Coffee & Tea Sales" for any questions.

 Once an online order is submitted, it cannot be modified.
 We recommend placing a new order with the changes, but to ensure that your first order is not processed.

 Please call our Customer Service immediately at 1.888.354.JAVA (5282) & select “Web Support” or reach out to us through our Email at Sales@OutOfTheGreyCoffee.com & we will respond quickly.